bensu/zig-csv/README.md

 3,pikachu,true,yellow,10.0,
 ```

-You can define a struct that describes what you expect to find in it and parses it:
+You can define a struct with you expect to find in it and then parse it with an iterator:

 ```zig
 const std = @import("std");